Common Sense Ethics

 Snyder is so close here if he is implying that oligarchy might be a real source of contemporary tyranny.
 But rather than go deep and explore the tendency of democracies to degenerate into oligarchies and what it means for us today in light of globalization, Snyder goes shallow and it becomes clear that this book was written in 2017 because the author, absurdly, believed that Trump was going to suspend elections in 2018.
 There are plenty of legitimate criticisms of Trump, but that he was the next Hitler waiting for the next Reichstag Fire to install himself as furher is not one of them.

 This perspective on the suspension of democratic elections is even more patently ridiculous with hindsight, since there was never any suggestion that Trump would even suspend elections in 2020, when there was arguably an actual emergency in the form of Covid-19, let alone in 2018 when there was no ostensible emergency.
-And the author warns us that tyrants always use emergency powers to their benefit in order to consolidate power!
-This is often true for real tyrants, but it is not true of Trump simply because he is not one.
-He may be orange and obnoxious, but tyrant he is not.
-So much for the laughable idea of Trump suspending elections.
+And the author warns us that tyrants always use emergency powers to their benefit in order to consolidate their power!
+This is often true for real tyrants, but it is not true of Trump simply because he is not one, at least not when it comes to the laughable idea of him suspending elections.

 This assertion that criticizing the media is somehow a bad thing is likely predicated on the (mostly false) assumption that we still have a free press.
 Yet I (and many others) have been arguing for years that we in fact have a derelict, captured, corporate press beholden to various advertisers and special interests.